Swedish Classic Circuit

-En svensk klassiker, Swedish classic circuit, is a diploma awarded to those who have finished races in four race disciplines (cross country skiing, cycling, swimming, and cross country running) during a 12-month period.
+En svensk klassiker, Swedish classic circuit, is a diploma awarded to those who have finished races in four race disciplines (cross country skiing (90 km), cycling (315 km), swimming (3 km), and cross country running (30 km)) during a 12-month period.
 The diploma was first awarded in 1972.

 Thousands of people, mostly Swedes, take part in all four each year and receive the Swedish Classic Circuit award.
 More than 28,000 people (more than 4,500 women) have achieved this.

 Races

 There is a special version The women's classic circuit, Tjejklassikern, with four events, but about one-third so long distances, meant for those women who believe the real Classic Circuit is too demanding.
 Another special version is The half classic circuit, Halvklassikern, where the distances cover half the original events.